soarsmu/Compressor/README.md

 For each experiment in our paper, the scripts and instructions  are in the `README.md` files under each subfolder.

 ## Misc

+Due to the random nature of neural networks and our GA algorithm, users may obtain slightly different results.
+Please note that such results usually can be tolerated, i.e., they mostly do not conflict with the conclusions of the paper.

 If you meet any problems when using our code, please contact Jieke SHI by [jiekeshi@smu.edu.sg](mailto:jiekeshi@smu.edu.sg).
 Many thanks!